 Quick serve chain Chick-fil-A achieved a coup in 2012 that would have been considered impossible only a few years ago, overtaking KFC as America's biggest chicken restaurant by revenues.
-It has retained that position and steadily widened its lead, with systemwide sales topping $10bn for the first time in 2018, having risen by more than $1bn a year for the previous five years.
-As a result it overtook Subway during 2018 as the #3 chain in the US behind McDonald's and Starbucks.
+It has retained that position and steadily widened its lead, with systemwide sales topping $11.3bn for the first time in 2019, having risen by more than $1bn a year for the previous six years.
+As a result it overtook Subway during 2018 to become the #3 chain in the US behind McDonald's and Starbucks.
 All this despite the fact that it has only around half the number of outlets KFC has, a chicken-only menu and that unlike virtually any of its rivals it is closed nationwide on Sundays because of the devout Christian beliefs of its founding family.
 However, such is its popularity with customers that each outlet grosses more per year than either KFC or any other fast-feeder including McDonald's and Burger King.
 Average annual sales per store were $4.3m in 2018, around four times KFC, making Chick-Fil-A one of the three most lucrative limited service restaurant chains in the US, and higher even than casual dining giants like Red Lobster or the Outback Steakhouse.
 It is also the clear leader in terms of customer satisfaction, with an 86% rating on the American Customer Satisfaction Index.
 No other limited service restaurant achieves even 78%.
 Founder Truett Cathy opened the first Chick-fil-A in Atlanta, Georgia in 1963, arguably inventing the chicken burger concept, later widely copied by other fast-food chains including McDonald's.
 There are now 2,370 outlets across the US, including several hundred high-traffic sites located in shopping malls and catering to a family market.
 All outlets are franchised.
 The chain is a major sponsor of college football nationally, but especially in its heartland of the South where it has sponsored the Peach Bowl playoff for more than 20 years.
 The Chick-fil-A brand is partnered by a small chain of Truett's Grill 50s-style diners.
 The business is still family-owned and run.
-Corporate revenues were over $3bn in 2018 with net earnings of $435m.
+Corporate revenues hit a new high of $3.8bn in 2019 with net earnings of $670m.
 At the age of 92, Truett Cathy passed over the role of CEO to his son Dan Cathy in 2013, and passed away the following year.
 Several other family members work in the company.

 Capsule checked 9th May 2019